 - In general, the requirements for a company name, RN, and label substitution are the same as those for textile and wool products.

-- the country of origin for imported fur products, including country of origin for imported furs made into fur products in the U.S. For example: “fur origin: Canada.”
+- the country of origin for imported fur, including country of origin for fur in imported fur products and furs made into fur products in the U.S. For example: “fur origin: Canada.”

 - Domestic fur products may be labeled to show origin.
 They also may be labeled to show the state or part of the country they came from.
 A name that connotes a false geographic origin can’t be used, and domestic furs can’t be labeled or advertised in a way that implies they are imported.

 - if the fur is pointed, dyed, bleached or artificially colored.

 - If none of these treatments applies, the fur should be labeled “natural.”

 - if the fur product is composed in whole or substantial part (more than 10% of surface area) of pieces, like paws, tails, bellies, gills, ears, throats, heads, scraps or waste fur.

 - if the fur is used or damaged.